 The mosque is a mix of Ottoman, Fatimid, and Moorish architecture and incorporates contemporary and modern elements as well.
 Ornate carpets and massive bronze chandeliers with Swarovski crystals adorn the huge prayer halls.
 World’s largest hand-woven carpet also belongs to this mosque.

 Anyone, including non-Muslims, can tour the mosque for free.
 Visitors have to follow the Islamic dress code inside the complex.
 Women can borrow loose hooded gowns with long sleeves at the entrance.
 The inside of the mosque is accessible to tourists except during the five prayer times.
 A visit to this mosque will help you understand the Islamic traditions and appreciate its architectural prowess.

 Louvre Abu Dhabi

 Designed by the Pritzker prize-winning architect, Lovre Abu Dhabi is envisioned to be unique from all other museums out there in every regard.
 This phenomenal undertaking was a joint venture by the UAE and the French government.

 The items in the collection date back to thousands of years ago.
-The Ain Ghazal statue which was originally from Jordan belongs to 7th millennium BC.
+The Ain Ghazal statue, which was originally from Jordan, belongs to the 7th millennium BC.
 There is a permanent and temporary gallery in Louvre.
 The temporary one displays loaned items from several major museums in France, most notably the original Louvre (Musee du Louvre) itself.

 It will take you at least 2 hours just to browse through the collection.
 If you are someone interested in art and history, you can spend the whole day here… and, maybe, come back again the next day.